Surface cluster algebra expansion formulae via loop graphs: Preliminaries

 \begin{thm}[Theorem 6.1, \cite{fomin2018cluster}] Let $(S,M) $ be a bordered surface.
 If $ (S,M)$ is not a once punctured closed surface, then in the cluster algebra $\mathcal{A}(\mathbf{x}, \mathbf{y}, B_T)$, the following correspondence holds:

-When $(S,M)$ is a once-punctured closed surface then cluster variables are in bijection with all plain arcs or all notched arcs depending on whether $T$ consists solely of plain arcs or notched arcs, respectively. \end{thm}
+When $(S,M)$ is a once-punctured closed surface then cluster variables are canonically in bijection with all plain arcs or all doubly notched arcs depending on whether $T$ consists solely of plain arcs or doubly notched arcs, respectively. \end{thm}